NilsKuhler/Blog/_posts/2019-10-22-all-courses.md

 ## Added new generic course info include page

 Also an generic course component info which can be used to display specific course info on a blog page is created.
-This generic component can be found in the include folder underneeth the blog pages.
+This generic component can be found in the include folder underneath the blog pages.

 This component wil/can be reused in my blog pages.
 Check the following example: